singh-man/books/crackingTheCoding/16_moderate.md

 Let's return to thinking about how you would do this, if you were doing it by hand.
 Imagine the example of 33835676368 (which corresponds to development).
 If you were doing this by hand, I bet you'd skip over solutions thatstart with fftf [3383], as no valid words start with those characters.

 Ideally, we'd like our program to make the same sort of optimization: stop recursing down paths which will obviously fail.
-Specifically, if there are no words in the dictionary thatstart with prefix, stop recursing.
+Specifically, if there are no words in the dictionary that start with prefix, stop recursing.

 The Trie data structure (see "Tries (Prefix Trees)" on page  105) can do this for us.
 Whenever we reach a string which is not a valid prefix, we exit.
 ```java
 1    ArrayList<String> getValidT9Words(String  number,  Trie   trie) {
 2        ArrayList<String> results  =  new ArrayList<String>();